angular-ui/bootstrap/README.md

 Each directive has its own AngularJS module without any dependencies on other modules or third-pary JavaScript code.
 In practice it means that you can **just grab the code for the directives you need** and you are not obliged to drag the whole repository.

-You can also make a custom build with the grunt command line. e.g:

-    grunt build:modal:tabs:alert:popover:dropdownToggle:buttons:progressbar

 ### Quality and stability

 Directives should work.
 All the time and in all browsers.
 This is why all the directives have a comprehensive suite of unit tests.
 All the automated tests are executed on each checkin in several browsers: Chrome, ChromeCanary, Firefox, Opera, Safari, IE9.